 Updated in 2021, this publication helps Catholics better understand the connections between the celebration of the sacraments and our mission as disciples.
 Double-sided handouts/bulletin inserts on each sacrament, a guide for study sessions, and suggestions for use in a parish setting are included.
-Purchase the full 2022 publication.
-The handouts are downloadable in English and Spanish.
+The resource is downloadable in English and Spanish.

-The Mystery of the Eucharist and the Call to Love and Transform
+Resources on the Eucharist and our Call to Love

 Reflect and Act with Pope Francis